Morsinaldo/data_structure_II/network_with_wikipedia/README.md

 Basically, the pipeline receives as parameter a SEED and a set of STOPS.
 That is, the seed is the page from which it will start collecting data, while STOPS is a list containing some pages on which it should stop and not collect quotes from pages that are quoted by those on the list.
 Thus, the pipeline receives the output of one function and passes it as a param to the next function.

-For example, the `create_graph` step receives SEED and STOPS and returns the raw graph.
-Next, `preprocessing` receives the raw graph and returns a processed graph.
-Finally, `truncate` receives the preprocessed graph and returns a graph with some duplicate nodes contracted.
+For example, the `create_graph` step receives the SEED and STOPS and returns the raw graph.
+Next, the `preprocessing` step receives the raw graph and returns a processed graph for the `truncate` step to eliminate some duplicate nodes and contract them.
 In addition, the last step saves the final graph as a .graphml file and reports the results obtained.
+Finally, the `explore_network` step reports all the graphs with the metrics studied in class, as well as the .txt files containing the extractions performed and the processing performed on the graph.

+All outputs from the pipeline can be reached in [pipeline_outputs](./pipeline_outputs/) folder.

 ## Pre-processing the network